VModugno/mycobot_client/README.md

 ### Writing your Own

-For this make a new script in the `mycobot_client_2/mycobot_client_2` folder and structure it off of the `run_task_simple.py` script.
-You can import the `from mycobot_client_2.ik_simple import CobotIK` class and use it to control the arm in your script.
+For this make a new script in the `mycobot_client_2/mycobot_client_2` folder and structure it off of the `run_task.py` script.
+You can import the `from mycobot_client_2.ik_pybullet import CobotIK` class and use it to control the arm in your script.
 To add your script to the client package you will have to edit the `setup.py` file and then build the package `colcon build --symlink-install` and source it `source install/setup.bash`.

 Docs for the `CobotIk` class are below.

 ```
-Help on module ik_simple:
+Help on module ik_pybullet:

 NAME
-    ik_simple
+    ik_pybullet

 CLASSES
     rclpy.node.Node(builtins.object)